bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 For example, [Active Admin](https://github.com/activeadmin/activeadmin/) starts [its contributing guide](https://github.com/activeadmin/activeadmin/blob/HEAD/CONTRIBUTING.md) with:

 > First off, thank you for considering contributing to Active Admin.
-It’s people like you that make Active Admin such a great tool.
+It's people like you that make Active Admin such a great tool.

 In the earliest stages of your project, your CONTRIBUTING file can be simple.
 You should always explain how to report bugs or file issues, and any technical requirements (like tests) to make a contribution.

 Over time, you might add other frequently asked questions to your CONTRIBUTING file.
 Writing down this information means fewer people will ask you the same questions over and over again.

-For more help with writing your CONTRIBUTING file, check out [@nayafia](https://github.com/nayafia)’s [contributing guide template](https://github.com/nayafia/contributing-template/blob/HEAD/CONTRIBUTING-template.md) or [@mozilla](https://github.com/mozilla)’s [“How to Build a CONTRIBUTING.md”](https://mozillascience.github.io/working-open-workshop/contributing/).
+For more help with writing your CONTRIBUTING file, check out [@nayafia](https://github.com/nayafia)'s [contributing guide template](https://github.com/nayafia/contributing-template/blob/HEAD/CONTRIBUTING-template.md) or [@mozilla](https://github.com/mozilla)'s [“How to Build a CONTRIBUTING.md”](https://mozillascience.github.io/working-open-workshop/contributing/).

 Link to your CONTRIBUTING file from your README, so more people see it.
-If you [place the CONTRIBUTING file in your project’s repository](https://help.github.com/articles/setting-guidelines-for-repository-contributors/), GitHub will automatically link to your file when a contributor creates an issue or opens a pull request.
+If you [place the CONTRIBUTING file in your project's repository](https://help.github.com/articles/setting-guidelines-for-repository-contributors/), GitHub will automatically link to your file when a contributor creates an issue or opens a pull request.

 ![Contributing guidelines](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/assets/images/starting-a-project/Contributing-guidelines.jpg)

 ### [](#establishing-a-code-of-conduct)Establishing a code of conduct

-Finally, a code of conduct helps set ground rules for behavior for your project’s participants.
-This is especially valuable if you’re launching an open source project for a community or company.
+Finally, a code of conduct helps set ground rules for behavior for your project's participants.
+This is especially valuable if you're launching an open source project for a community or company.
 A code of conduct empowers you to facilitate healthy, constructive community behavior, which will reduce your stress as a maintainer.

 For more information, check out our [Code of Conduct guide](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/code-of-conduct/).

 In addition to communicating _how_ you expect participants to behave, a code of conduct also tends to describe who these expectations apply to, when they apply, and what to do if a violation occurs.

-Much like open source licenses, there are also emerging standards for codes of conduct, so you don’t have to write your own.
+Much like open source licenses, there are also emerging standards for codes of conduct, so you don't have to write your own.
 The [Contributor Covenant](https://contributor-covenant.org/) is a drop-in code of conduct that is used by [over 40,000 open source projects](https://www.contributor-covenant.org/adopters), including Kubernetes, Rails, and Swift.
 No matter which text you use, you should be prepared to enforce your code of conduct when necessary.

 Paste the text directly into a CODE\_OF\_CONDUCT file in your repository.
-Keep the file in your project’s root directory so it’s easy to find, and link to it from your README.
+Keep the file in your project's root directory so it's easy to find, and link to it from your README.

 [](#naming-and-branding-your-project)Naming and branding your project
 ---------------------------------------------------------------------

 Branding is more than a flashy logo or catchy project name.
-It’s about how you talk about your project, and who you reach with your message.
+It's about how you talk about your project, and who you reach with your message.

 ### [](#choosing-the-right-name)Choosing the right name